Hi, I am Jen and I am behind House of Bo Interiors.

 Hopefully you will find a special something that has been carefully handpicked by myself on this website.
 Perhaps something to put on your shelves or a piece of furniture, or by me helping you source/style/design your home.

-Welcome to House of Bo and my sincere thanks for visiting!
+Welcome to House of Bo and my most sincere thanks for visiting!

 Always go for what you love the most because that is the home you will want to live in.